enkidevs/curriculum/Python/Data Structures/mixing-sets-and-frozensets.md

 # TypeError: unsupported operand type(s)
 #  for |: 'set' and 'str'
 ```
-Unless you perform in place operations, the same applies for *frozensets*.
+Unless you perform in-place operations, the same applies for *frozensets*.

 Also, binary operations that mix sets and frozensets will return the type of the first operand:
 ```python